MEDICAL ADVISORY BOARD

 Carlos E. Prada, MD

-Head of Genetics, Birth Defects and Metabolism at lurie children’s hospital of chicago
+Head of Genetics, Birth Defects and Metabolism

 Valerie and George D. Kennedy Research Professorship in Human Molecular Genetics

-Associate Professor of Pediatrics (Genetics, Birth Defects, and Metabolism), Northwestern University Feinberg School of Medicine
+Associate Professor of Pediatrics (Genetics, Birth Defects, and Metabolism) Northwestern University Feinberg School of Medicine

 Dr. Prada is internationally regarded as an outstanding clinician, researcher, and mentor.